ice4prince/Cmai/README.md

 **Expected Time**

-The expected time for processing the test data is 55m55.012s.
+The expected runime for processing the test data is around 55m55.012s.